College Factual by our College Data Analytics Team

 Ranked #19 in popularity, economics is one of the most sought-after degree programs in the nation.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 13 schools in North Carolina to determine which ones were the best for degree seekers in the field of economics.
-Combined, these schools handed out 1,251 degrees in economics to qualified students.
+When you put them all together, these colleges and universities awarded 1,297 degrees in economics during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings